QingXXiong/QingX/Limbo_Games_Walkthrough/section18.md

 17. Keep going until the box it's near the block up above.
 18. Go Down the ladder to do Step 14 and 15.
 19. Go Right, then Go Up to the box 1.
-20. Once rising up as high as the right platform, Jump Over right, then Go Right.
+20. After rising up as high as the right platform, Jump Over right, then Go Right.